SAR-mango/sniper/README.md

 **Mock**: reply "mock" to the message you want to mock.

 After the bot snipes or editsnipes a given message *once*, it will be wiped from the bot's memory.
+However, it will be printed in the bot's console log.

 Finally, if you have any questions or need help setting up the bot, let me know! esampat@ucsb.edu